 White Chapel

-Just northeast of Picton, near Parsons Brewing Company, is the White Chapel.
-It is one of the first Methodist churches in Upper Canada.
+The White Chapel was one of the first Methodist churches in Upper Canada.
 Built by Loyalist Methodists in 1809, it remains relatively unaltered and is one of the few examples of early Loyalist architecture in the County.
 It can be rented for weddings and small events through Picton United Church.
+It is just northeast of Picton, near Parsons Brewing Company.

 Ameliasburgh Heritage Village